 As simple as this sounds, making my bed has changed my life.
-As a lifelong student of human behavior I have found that it is not so much the actual results that determine whether you feel like a winner or not, but our self-perception of ourselves.
-And by starting the day with a small, conscious win you gain a mental edge.
-And the habit of making your bed delivers this winners mindset.
-And I believe that if you feel like a winner you will win eventually.
+As a lifelong student of human behaviour, I have found that it is not so much the actual results that determine whether you feel like a winner or not, but our self-perception of ourselves.
+And, by starting the day with a small, conscious win, you gain a mental edge, and the habit of making your bed delivers this winners mindset.
+And, I believe that if you feel like a winner, you will win eventually.

-As a child, I asked my father how I can build a house, and before he answered, he took a deep zip out of his cigar and told me “you start with one brick, and you lay it as perfectly as possible”.
+As a child, I asked my father how I could build a house, and before he answered, he took a deep drag on of his cigar, and told me “you start with one brick, and you lay it as perfectly as possible”.

 So where do you start if you want to become a new person?

 You start with your habits.
-For me, my first step in order to turn my life around was to implement this habit of making my bed.
-Through it, I understood a big of part behavioral psychology.
+For me, my first step to turning my life around was to implement this habit of making my bed.
+Through it, I understood a big part of behavioural psychology.
 I successfully implemented the habit of making my bed.
-With this I found the blueprint for adding habits to myself, this meant that I could add other habits.
-Just like my father told me how to build a house with habits you can build the persona you want to be.
+With this, I found the blueprint for adding habits to myself, and this meant that I could add other habits.
+Just like my father told me how to build a house, with habits, you can build the persona you want to be.

-And although this may seem like a small discovery, looking back at it it is almost ridiculous at what a different place I am two years later in my life.
-The quality of our habits determines largely what kind of person you are.
-And just like other people are collecting baseball cards I collect habits from amazing people.
-From Meditation, to exercise, to learning languages to journaling each habit that you implement is a brick that will ultimately change how your persona will look like.
-Do you want to be a person who is happy?
-Maybe then you should accumulate healthy happy habits like working out, making your bed, meditation.
+And, although this may seem like a small discovery, looking back at it, it is almost ridiculous at what a different place I am two years later in my life.
+The quality of our habits determines mostly what kind of person you are, and just like other people are collecting baseball cards, I collect habits from amazing people.
+From meditation, to exercise, to learning languages, to journaling, each habit that you implement is a brick that will ultimately change how your persona will look.
+Do you want to be a happy person?
+Maybe then you should accumulate healthy happy habits like working out, making your bed, or meditation.

 For me personally, starting my day off with success is of great value to me.
-The fact that I make my bed to me means that I care about my bed and that I care about myself.
-I believe that if you live like a pig you don’t truly respect and love yourself.
-So to me, this became a daily reminder that I care about me.
-And this simple habit of reminding me that I care about me has helped me to get rid of many other destructive habits such as overeating, drinking alcohol, or taking drugs.
-I believe you are only able to have those destructive habits if you don’t really respect, love and honor yourself.
-Otherwise, you couldn’t do it to yourself.
-I know have around 6-morning routines that I have build on top of the habit of making my bed and if I manage to accomplish on 4 of them I consider my morning a win, and I will most likely win the day as well.
+The fact that I make my bed means to me that I care about my bed and that I care about myself.
+I believe that if you live like a pig, you do not truly respect and love yourself.
+So, to me, this became a daily reminder that I care about me.
+And, this simple habit of reminding me that I care about me, has helped me to get rid of many other destructive habits, such as overeating, drinking alcohol, or taking drugs.
+I believe you are only able to have those destructive habits if you do not really respect, love, and honour yourself; otherwise, you could not do it to yourself.
+I know I have around 6 morning routines that I have built, on top of the habit of making my bed, and if I manage to accomplish 4 of them, I consider my morning a win, and I will most likely win the day as well.

-- Write down what your morning routines are, what do you do in the first 60 min of the day?
+- Write down what your morning routine is, what do you do in the first 60 mins of the day.

-- Write down 10 things in life you are missing out on because you are not disciplined enough
+- Write down ten things in life that you are missing out on because you are not disciplined enough.

-- Watch this Interview of General Stan McChrystal to learn more about Navy Psychology
+- Watch this interview with General Stan McChrystal to learn more about Navy Psychology.